BFF Community Advisor

 How many students do I have to place to continue as a CA from year to year?

 There is NO minimum or maximum number!
 We appreciate any number of placements our CA’s make.
 We want to be sure that the students/host families that you oversee are getting quality attention, timely responses, and have any of their concerns/struggles addressed.
 However, each CA has their own goals and can choose how many hours they want to devote as a CA. As long as the aforementioned requirements are met, you may supervise the number of students that you desire.

 What if I have a full time job?
 Can I still be a CA?

 Absolutely!
 Many of our CA’s work full time and devote part-time hours to BFF.
 As long as you can meet deadlines, address student/family issues in a timely manner, and meet the standards of the Dept. of State as well as BFF, you are a very valuable asset to our organization!

 Do I get reimbursed for expenses related to this position?

-Because you are an independent contractor, most expenses are not reimbursed by BFF however, you can keep receipts for tax purposes.
-BFF cannot advise you on tax related items.
+Because you are an independent contractor, most expenses are not reimbursed by BFF.
+However, you can keep receipts for tax purposes.
+BFF cannot advise you on tax-related items.
 At times, BFF may have materials for setting up a table at an event for recruiting host families, but it’s not a guarantee.
-BFF will do their best to support you with trainings and advising you on best ways to advertise and recruit families without incurring a great deal of expenses.
+BFF will do their best to support you with training and advising you on the best ways to advertise and recruit families without incurring many expenses.